 Know that by withdrawing from your RRSP early you will miss out on tax-deferred compounding inside your retirement account.
 You also lose your contribution room forever.

-RRSPs are the foundation for any solid financial plan and should be used both as a tax-savings tool now and as a source of retirement savings for the future.
+RRSPs are the foundation for any solid financial plan and should be used both as a tax-saving tool now and as a source of retirement savings for the future.

 The key is to contribute to your RRSP during your high-income earning years to maximize your tax savings, and then withdraw from it in retirement when you’re hopefully taxed at a lower rate.